gabrielacaesar/upperEchelon/README.md

 5) flights with FAB airplane on the current year.</br>
 http://www.fab.mil.br/voos/

-6) recent tweets or mentions of each minister on Twitter (via API).
+6) recent mentions to each minister on Twitter (via API). or recent tweets of the oficial account.

 7) main news related to cabinet and minister at that time.</br>
 http://www1.folha.uol.com.br/educacao/2016/09/1815821-leia-perguntas-e-respostas-sobre-as-mudancas-no-ensino-medio-do-pais.shtml